laurent-martin/aspera-api-examples/web/README.md

 ## Execution of server, manual

-If you do not have `make`, you may refer to the Makefile for the command, which are as follows:
+If you do not have `make`, you may refer to the `Makefile` for the procedure:

-- install nodejs packages
+- install nodejs packages for server

   ```bash
   npm install